 User-agent

 errors are detected.
-We might use this to our advantage to request a large number of invalid paths and inject our payloads into the HTTP headers. - High number of 500 Internal Server errors: Similar to the previous method, but in this case, we need to find an unsupported condition in the web application that will generate a
+We might use this to our advantage to request a large number of invalid paths and inject our payloads into the HTTP headers.500 Internal server error

 While this post only describes examples for blind XSS and RCE via Log4j, the same methods could potentially be used to exploit other vulnerabilities in internal dashboards.
 From an application security standpoint, the most important lesson is that all request data logged with exceptions needs to be sanitized and encoded to the same standard as other user inputs.